dankerrigan/riak-data-migrator/README.md

 Options:
 ```
-Data Transfer (required, one of: d, l or k)
+Data Transfer (required, one of: d, l, k, or delete)
 -d Export (Dump) the contents bucket(s) (keys and objects), in ProtoBuf format, to files
 -l Import (Load) the contents of bucket(s) exported by the data migrator, from files.
 -k Export a list of Keys only (not object values) from bucket(s), to a text file.
 (Not to be used with -t)